Who gets to tell the story of water?

 After this workshop, we expect participants will be able to:

-- Describe how water is used in their region of Colorado and across the state
+- Describe how water is used in your region of Colorado and across the state

-- Incorporate water equity concepts and teaching practices into their unique learning environments.
+- Incorporate water equity concepts and teaching practices into your own unique learning environments.

 How to Apply: